-Major Rotation: Primary Clinical Experiences
+Primary Clinical Experiences

 Psychiatric Mental Health Program

 Fellows gain experience in evidence-based psychological interventions with children and adolescents, and their families, through participation in the Psychiatric Mental Health Program (PMHP) three to four days per week (depending on minor rotation preference) for the duration of the two-year fellowship.
-Through participation in this program, fellows provide outpatient treatment to children and adolescents who present with a variety of psychiatric and/or neurodevelopmental conditions, including mood and anxiety disorders, externalizing disorders, potential for risk of suicidal behavior and self-injury, eating disorders, trauma, attention-deficit/hyperactivity disorder (ADHD), tic disorders, and obsessive compulsive disorder.
+Through participation in this program, fellows provide outpatient treatment to children and adolescents who present with a variety of psychiatric and/or neurodevelopmental conditions, including mood and anxiety disorders, externalizing disorders, potential for risk of suicidal behavior and self-injury, eating disorders, trauma, attention-deficit/hyperactivity disorder (ADHD), tic disorders and obsessive compulsive disorder.
 Fellows will also have the opportunity to provide direct supervision to psychology interns and/or externs.

-The primary focus of each fellow’s clinical experience will be in dialectical behavior therapy for adolescents (DBT-A).
+The primary focus of each fellows' clinical experience will be on dialectical behavior therapy for adolescents (DBT-A).
 The PMHP uses a comprehensive intervention model that centers around a highly collaborative DBT team.
 During weekly meetings, the team collaborates on every aspect of treatment.
 Fellows participate in these meetings and also observe and co-lead multifamily parent and adolescent groups, using DBT in working with both individual patients and families.

 Note: As DBT relies on cfr456ty a thorough understanding of specific principles and techniques, applicants should have previous experience and training in this model.
 It is strongly recommended that applicants receive intensive or foundational DBT or DBT-A training before the fellowship begins.
 Applicants will be considered without such prior training, but will be expected to complete DBT training early in their time with us.